wkumari/draft-wkumari-owe/README.md

    attacks and the attacker observing the client authentication.
 This is not specific to OWE.

-Kumari                  Expires February 7, 2016                [Page 5]

-Internet-Draft              draft-wkumari-owe                August 2015

    This solution does not claim to provide "strong" security, it is intended to be less insecure than "open" WiFi.
 In order to avoid users assuming that they are getting more security than they really are, OWE protected networks do not get a "lock" icon then scanning for WiFi networks.

+   Ideally users would only associate to networks that they trust, using WPA2-Enterprise (802.1X) with certificates that they trust, and then immediatly use a VPN to a trusted endpoint.
+However, open wifi is really convenint and users will continute to want it.
+While abstainance is the best policy, OWE recognises that users will continue to behave in risky ways, and aims to make this slighly less risky...

+Kumari                  Expires February 7, 2016                [Page 6]

+Internet-Draft              draft-wkumari-owe                August 2015

+6. Privacy Considerations

+   By

-6. Acknowledgements
+7. Acknowledgements

    The authors wish to thank some folk.

-7. References
+8. References

-7.1.
+8.1.
 Normative References

    [IEEE.802-11i]
               IANA, "IEEE 802 Part 11: Wireless LAN Medium Access